JaganKaartik/HH/README.md

 # Electronic-Health-Record

 An Electronic Health Record (EHR) is an electronic version of a patients medical history, that is maintained by the provider over time, and may include all of the key administrative clinical data relevant to that persons care under a particular provider, including demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports.

+# Tools
+HTML
+CSS
+JavaScript
+Bootstrap
+Servlets
+JSP
+JDBC
+PostGreSQL
 Apache Tomcat Server 8.5.46